Table of Contents[Hide][Show]

 Eating the right kinds of food is the perfect complement to portion control.
 When IF leaves you wanting when it comes to food, you may tend to grab microwavable meals or head to the nearest burger-and-fry shop.

-You may also consider drinking sweetened beverages because, after all, you believe you need to increase your carbs.
+You may also consider drinking sweetened beverages for the taste or because you believe you need to increase your carbs.

 All these will not give you the intermittent fasting results you want.
 Processed foods, especially ultra-processed foods, can leave you feeling even hungrier.
 Worse, you’re increasing your risk of metabolic conditions, including obesity.